Dr. Khaled Al-Kassimi

 Dr. Mona Abdelrahman

-Assistant Professor / Acting Department Chair of Bachelors of Public Relations
+Assistant Professor / Department Chair of Bachelors of Public Relations

 Dr. Mohamed Chettah